mathworks-ref-arch/matlab-on-aws/README.md

 You can now deploy the AMI in your target region using the AMI that you copied.

 ### How do I customize the VM image?
-You can customize a VM image by launching the reference architecture, applying any changes you want to the EC2 Instance (such as installing additional software, drivers, and files), and then saving an image of that instance using the AWS Console.
+You can customize a prebuilt VM image by launching the reference architecture, applying any changes you want to the EC2 Instance (such as installing additional software, drivers, and files), and then saving an image of that instance using the AWS Console.
 For more information, see [How Do I save a VM image?](#how-do-i-save-a-vm-image).
 When you create a stack, replace the AMI ID in the CloudFormation template with the AMI ID of your customized image.

+You can also create a custom image by building your own using the Packer scripts we provide.
+See [Build and Deploy Your Own Machine Image](#build-and-deploy-your-own-machine-image).

 ### How do I use a different license manager?
 The VM image uses MathWorks Hosted License Manager by default.
 For information on how to use other license managers, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-on-the-cloud.html).